gnomestack/dotnet/lib/README.md

 # LIB

-The core folder for library projects and packages for dotnet gnomestack.
+The core folder for library projects and packages for dotnet gnomestack to build automation and applications faster.